 Worse, it's not an easy error to undo.
 (Pressing Ctrl-Z, the conventional undo shortcut, only makes it worse!)
-I have to reassign the old shortcut to the Save command -- if I can remember the original shortcut.
+I have to reassign the old shortcut to the Save command --- if I can remember the original shortcut.
 Then I have find the command whose original shortcut was Ctrl-Q, and restore that one as well.
 This error wasn't easily recoverable.

 Gimp's designers had a terrific idea here - making it easy to assign keyboard shortcuts by just pointing at the menu item you want to change and pressing the shortcut.
 That's simple and elegant, in fact far simpler than most customization interfaces.
-But they've given us too much rope, and it's too easy to hang ourselves.
+But they've given us too much rope, and it's easy to hang ourselves.
+This interface isn't safe to use.